isomerpages/nlb-learning/_singapore/Adults/Content-on-Iconic-Entertainment-Places.md

 <h5><A HREF="https://biblioasia.nlb.gov.sg/vol-12/issue-4/jan-mar-2017/beneath-glitz-glamour" target="_blank">Beneath the Glitz and Glamour: The Untold Story of the “Lancing” Girls by Adeline Foo</A></h5>
 <p>The cabaret girls that worked at the amusement parks in Singapore were better known for their risqué stage shows, but some also donated generously to charity.
 Adeline Foo uncovers these women with hearts of gold.</p>

 Source: Foo, Adeline. “<a href="https://biblioasia.nlb.gov.sg/vol-12/issue-4/jan-mar-2017/beneath-glitz-glamour" target="_blank">Beneath the Glitz and Glamour: The Untold Story of the “Lancing” Girls</a>.”
-(2017, January-March).
-BiblioAsia 12(4).
+(2017, January-March). <i>BiblioAsia</i> 12(4).
 Retrieved 2023, January 26.

 <h5><a href="https://www.roots.gov.sg/stories-landing/stories/themeparks-in-singapore/story" target="_blank">Theme Parks in Singapore by Gayathiri Chandramohan </A></h5>
 <p> As the popularity of the ‘three worlds’ waned, other amusement parks blossomed.
 This article mentions the Wonderland Amusement Park at Kallang and Big Splash Theme Park at East Coast Park.</p>